aptvaibhav/aptvaibhav/README.md

 - ⚡ Fun fact: ...
 -->

 I am <a href="https://www.linkedin.com/in/vaibhav-tyagi-4060781a0/"> Vaibhav Tyagi</a>.
-Currently working as a Software Engineer @Barclays.
-I am good at Full Stack Development, Data Structures, Operating Systems, Machiene Learning and Database management.
+Currently working as a Software Engineer @Amazon.
+I am good at Machiene Learning, GenAI Development, Full Stack Development, Data Structures, Operating Systems, and Database management.
 I also have good problem-solving abilities and agility to adapt in any situation.
 I was looking for an Organization that embraces creativity and innovation in me.

 </br>
 <img align="right" height="350px" width="450px" src="https://raw.githubusercontent.com/abhisheknaiidu/abhisheknaiidu/master/code.gif"/>